claraj/vue-v-bind-key/README.md

 If your app is generating more complex HTML in a v-for loop, you may start to notice a delay when the data is updated.

 Example:
 ~74ms to re-draw table without v-bind:key.
 About 5000 nodes (HTML elements) have to be re-drawn ~5ms to re-draw table with v-bind:key.
 13 nodes (HTML elements) have to be re-drawn

-Screenshots - performance tool in Chrome dev tools
+Screenshots from performance tool in Chrome dev tools

 ## No v-bind:key
 <img src="img/key.png">